AndreiPopescu21/Custom-Autograd/README.md

-# DeepFlexAI
+# Custom Autorad
-A DL/ML library from scratch
+An implementation from scratch of a Pytorch-like tensor class with autograd